 Preparing to apply

 The shredder was delivered to Smeaton Plant Hire’s premises on the outskirts of Dundee.
 Graeme Smeaton kindly leant his large, warm shed for the project.
-This provided enough space to cut the large segments of vinyl off of the rolls.
-As well as ample space to work around the shredder.
+Graeme’s shed provided enough space to cut the large segments of vinyl off of the rolls, as well as ample space to work around the shredder.

 The manufacturer’s decals were also removed before the black vinyl was applied.

 The air vents at the back of both sides were tackled first.
-These were too deep and awkwardly shaped for the vinyl to be moulded into.
-Carefully measured segments were cut and applied individually to each recessed outlet.
+The vents are too deep and awkwardly shaped for moulding vinyl inside.
+Portions of vinyl were carefully measured, cut and applied individually to each recessed outlet.

 The big vinyl stickers were then positioned on each flat panel before being firmly applied.
 Each segment was trimmed and heated on all exposed edges.
 The heating process enables the vinyl to bond securely.

-The angled panels near the drop zone are most at risk of damage.
-These areas had a double skin of vinyl applied.
-Providing sufficient protection from stray objects, which may scrape the drop zone panels.
+The angled panels near the drop zone are at the most risk of damage.
+The panels had a double skin of vinyl applied to provide more protection from stray objects dropping into the shredder.